rlmv/hathitrust-soer/notes/dataset.md

 MARC XML
 --------
-A copy of the MARC bibliographic records are provided for each document, both in the METS files and in a single concatenated 800Mb file.
+A copy of the MARC bibliographic records are provided for each document, both in the METS files and in a single concatenated file for the entire dataset.
 MARC is standard bibliographic data, detailing author, title, publisher, topic and other card-catalog information.